isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Satin Pothos.md

 <section>
   <h4>Environmental needs:</h4>
-    	<p>This plant thrives in partial shade or bright, filtered light and require moderate watering.
-Plants do well in a wide variety of soil types, from fertile loamy soil to well-drained soil to moist soil.</p>
+    	<p>This plant thrives in areas with at least 4 hours of indirect sunlight and requires moderate watering.
+Plants do best in moist, well-drained soil at least 10cm deep, making them suitable for container gardening.</p>
 	<br>
 </section>